YMCA: 19th century

-Movement

 The YMCA spread outside the United Kingdom in part thanks to the Great Exhibition of 1851, the first in a series of World's Fairs which was held in Hyde Park, London.
-Later that year there were YMCAs in Australia, Belgium, Canada, France, Germany, the Netherlands, Switzerland, Hong Kong, and the United States.
+Later that year there were YMCAs in Australia, Belgium, Canada, France, Germany, Hong Kong, the Netherlands, Switzerland, and the United States.

 The idea of creating a truly global movement with an international headquarters was led by Henry Dunant, Secretary of YMCA Geneva, who would later go on to found the International Committee of the Red Cross and win the first Nobel Peace Prize.
 Dunant successfully convinced YMCA Paris to organise the first YMCA World Conference.
 The Conference took place in August 1855, bringing together 99 young delegates from nine countries, held before the Exposition Universelle (1855).
 They discussed joining in a federation to enhance cooperation amongst individual YMCA societies.
 This marked the beginning of the World Alliance of YMCAs.
 The conference adopted the Paris Basis, a common mission for all present and future national YMCAs.
 Its motto was taken from the Bible, "That they all may be one" (John 17:21).

 Other ecumenical bodies, such as the World YWCA, the World Council of Churches, and the World Student Christian Federation have reflected elements of the Paris Basis in their founding mission statements.
 In 1865, the fourth World Conference of YMCAs, held in Germany, affirmed the importance of developing the whole individual in spirit, mind, and body.
 The concept of physical work through sports, a new concept for the time, was also recognized as part of this "muscular Christianity".

-YMCA has cooperated with camping organizations such as Camp Fire (organization), Girl Scouts of the USA, and Boy Scouts of America.
-This lasted from 1989 to 2015.
+The Boy Scouts of America grew out of YMCA work, with YMCA organizers taking over and merging their organization into the Boy Scouts of America soon after it was incorporated by William D. Boyce when it existed only on paper.
+Edgar M. Robinson, a Chicago-area YMCA organizer became the BSA's first director.
+YMCA has cooperated with camping organizations, including Boy Scouts of America, Girl Scouts of the USA and Camp Fire.

 Two themes resonated during the first World Conference: the need to respect the local autonomy of YMCA societies, and the purpose of YMCA: to unite all young, male Christians for the extension and expansion of the Kingdom of God.
 The former idea is expressed in the preamble: